nathansebhastian/omnifood/README.md

 source for Omnifood Delivery Service fictional site

 ## On header section I learned:
+* HTML elements for the header and navigation : header, nav, ul,li
+* Make bg image
+* How to make an image as high as the viewport of browsers
+* Making horizontally and vertically centered box for hero area
+* Designing buttons
+* The link states: link, visited, hover, active
+* CSS3 transitions

 ## On Feature section I learned:
 * How to put content directly from css with :after pseudo-class the hr after title